kalebh5/windows-server-active-directory-lab/README.md

 ### Domain Controller Configuration

-The primary Windows Server was configured as a domain controller for the `savn.local` domain.
+The primary Windows Server was configured as a domain controller for the `savn.local` domain,establishing the Active Directory environment used throughout the remainder of the lab.

 <br>